canmom/canmom.github.io/_drafts/livereads/adventure-time/season-2.md

 This is the first episode focused on Jake's dysfunctional relationship with his family!
 We've seen Jake's parents a couple of times, e.g. in _Memories of Boom Boom Mountain_, but this I think is the first time we get to see more about what Jake feels about them.
 'Bad dads' seems to be a theme in this season (c.f.
 Marceline) and of the show in general (as we'll see when Finn's dad shows up, much much later).

 In this case, Jake accidentally hurts Finn, and this reminds him of his dad praising him for accidentally hurting his brother.
-There's uncomfortable shades of how abuse survivors fear they will re-enact abuse.
+There's uncomfortable shades of how many abuse survivors fear they will re-enact abuse on others.
 Anyway, Jake's newfound pacifism (didn't we already have this plot in _His Hero_?) proves troublesome when Finn is kidnapped by crystal soldiers from another dimension, and Jake can't get them to give him back just by asking or vaguely threatening the guards without credibility.

 The resolution is that Jake's dad was _actually_ saying Jake would hurt 'everybody who is evil'.
 This is lucky, because it turns out eating the crystal apple made Tree Trunks gain magic powers and become 'Quartzion, ruler of the crystal men', and, corrupted by their power, attempt to turn Finn into her 'sexy crystal king' (even though he's like what, 12 at this point?).
 It's like the Standard Ice King Plot but backwards.
 PG sexual violence is just what semi-villains do in _Adventure Time_, idek?